PFTL/website_articles/articles/_basler_cameras.md

 camera.Attach(tl_factory.CreateFirstDevice())
 ```

-The code above consists of two steps.
+Which consists of two steps.
 After getting the instance of the transport layer, we create an ``InstantCamera`` object.
 Basler provides these objects as a way of simplifying our work with their cameras, including handling the device life cycle, creating event callbacks, and physical device removal.
-If we are developing a highly specialized application, we may want to dive into Pylon's Device objects, which are not covered in this article.
+If we are developing a highly specialized application, we may want to dive into Pylon's *Device objects*, which are not covered in this article.

 Once the ``InstantCamera`` is instantiated, we proceed to attach the first available camera to it.
 Note that the code above is transparent to the underlying data transport layer.
 We can use USB or GigE cameras with the same pattern.
 It is also important to point out that the transport layer is responsible for creating the actual device while ``camera`` is a convenient interface to it.
+The connection between the wrapper object ``InstantCamera`` and the real device happens when we ``Attach`` it.

-To acquire an image, we must follow few steps that are quite self-explanatory:
+To acquire an image, we must follow few steps that are self-explanatory:

 ```python
 camera.Open()